-- GIIN’s 2017 Annual Impact Investor Survey found the majority of respondents achieved market-rate returns, and 91% were achieving financial returns that met or exceeded their professional expectations.
+- GIIN’s 2017 Annual Impact Investor Survey found the majority of respondents achieved market-rate gains, and 91% were achieving financial returns that met or exceeded their professional expectations.

 - A Harvard University meta-analysis (a statistical analysis combining the results of multiple studies) determined that applying social responsibility criteria to assess funds has no negative impact on the risk-return ratio.

-One theory is that, when a stock portfolio is built around strong environmental and social practices, the financial risk attached to things like environmental fines, fluctuating oil prices, corruption and human rights scandals is mitigated.
+One theory about why impact investing works is that, when a stock portfolio is built around solid environmental and social practices, the financial risks attached to things like environmental fines, fluctuating oil prices, corruption and human rights scandals are mitigated.

 What companies should I invest in?

-Maybe you’re concerned about the effects of CO2 emissions and global warming.
+For instance, maybe you’re concerned about the effects of CO2 emissions and global warming.
 Perhaps you’re horrified about human rights scandals at major clothing brands.
-You might be keen to support companies that champion equal opportunity, or those that are innovating in particular fields – medical technology, renewable energy, or electromobility, for example.
+And you might be keen to support companies that champion equal opportunity, or those that are innovating in particular fields – medical technology, renewable energy, or electromobility, for example.

 |Xylem||This company develops technology to purify and transport water.
 Unclean water is one of the leading causes of sickness and death in the developing world, and Xylem’s Essence of Life program helps the world’s poorest people gain access to clean water.|

-This is just a small sample of the hundreds of companies that are available in the Yova impact investing Switzerland universe.
-The companies we recommend will be tailored to your personal interests and values.
+Of course, this is just a small sample of the hundreds of companies available in the Yova impact investing Switzerland universe.
+Each portfolio contains companies that are suitable for sustainable investing, tailored to your values and interests.